-determined uniquely, for all complex $w$ with large enough $\text{Re}(w)>0$, by the following conditions: $\psi_1(\cdot,w)$ is square integrable on $(-\infty,0)$, $\psi_2(\cdot,w)$ is square integrable on $(0,\infty)$, and $\psi_1(0,w) = \psi_2(0,w) = 1$. \end{proposition}
+determined uniquely, for all complex $w$ with large enough $\operatorname{Re}(w)>0$, by the following conditions: $\psi_1(\cdot,w)$ is square integrable on $(-\infty,0)$, $\psi_2(\cdot,w)$ is square integrable on $(0,\infty)$ and $\psi_1(0,w) = \psi_2(0,w) = 1$. \end{proposition}

 The above result shows that any regular enough diffusion possesses a weak symmetry given by an explicit integral transform.
-Of course, in order to implement this transform numerically, one needs to know the fundamental solutions of the associated Sturm-Liouville equation.
-These functions can be approximated efficiently by expanding them into power series of $w$ (cf. \cite{Titchmarsh}).
-Alternatively, one can notice that, if $\mu\equiv0$ and $\sigma$ is piecewise constant, then, $\psi_i$'s are piecewise linear-exponential (linear combinations of exponentials).
-Thus, we can approximate any function $\sigma$ with the piecewise constant ones, then, compute $\psi_i$'s in closed form, and, finally, obtain $g$ via numerical integration.
+Of course, in order to implement this transform numerically, one needs to know the fundamental solutions of the associated Sturm--Liouville equation.
+These functions can be approximated efficiently by expanding them into power series of $w$; cf. \cite{Titchmarsh}.
+Alternatively, one can notice that if $\mu\equiv0$ and $\sigma$ is piecewise constant, then $\psi_i$'s are piecewise linear-exponential (linear combinations of exponentials).
+Thus we can approximate any function $\sigma$ with the piecewise constant ones, then compute $\psi_i$'s in closed form, and finally, obtain $g$ via numerical integration.
 Examples of functions $g$ corresponding to a piecewise linear function $h$ can be found in \cite{CarrN}.

 The remainder of this paper is organized as follows.
-Subsection \ref{subse:Laplace} introduces the notation, states the main assumptions, and formulates the weak symmetry problem for spectrally-negative L\'evy processes.
-Subsection \ref{subse:est} contains the technical lemmas needed for the proof of the main results, which are given in Subsection \ref{subse:main}.
-Theorem \ref{th:main} provides the weak symmetry mapping for spectrally-negative L\'evy processes, and Corollary \ref{cor:main.rate} addresses the computational aspects.
-Finally, Section \ref{se:example} illustrates the applications of the weak reflection principle, for a particular choice of the L\'evy process, and Section \ref{se:summary} summarizes the results and outlines the future research directions.
+Section~\ref {subseLaplace} introduces the notation, states the main assumptions and formulates the weak symmetry problem for spectrally-negative L\'evy processes.
+Section~\ref{subseest} contains the technical lemmas needed for the proof of the main results, which are given in Section~\ref{subsemain}.
+Theorem~\ref{thmain} provides the weak symmetry mapping for spectrally-negative L\'evy processes, and Corollary~\ref{cormainrate} addresses the computational aspects.
+Finally, Section~\ref{seexample} illustrates the applications of the weak reflection principle, for a particular choice of the L\'evy process, and Section~\ref{sesummary} summarizes the results and outlines the future research directions.

-\section{Weak Symmetry of Spectrally Negative L\'{e}vy Processes}
+\section{Weak symmetry of spectrally negative L\'{e}vy processes}